-A total of approximately \$1,550,000 has been spent to date of the Technical Report on a Geotech airborne EM geophysical survey that began in the field on March 20, 2010 and ended on May 19, 2010.
+A total of approximately \$1,550,000 was spent on the Technical Report on a Geotech airborne EM geophysical survey that began in the field on March 20, 2010 and ended on May 19, 2010.
 Data processing and interpretation was complete on June 30, 2010.
 This amount will be filed with the Ministry of Northern Development and Mines (the "MNDM").
 The Claims have not been the subject of a cadastral survey.
 Currently, there are no pending challenges to the title of the claims, and surface rights are owned by the Crown.